-Precision irrigation systems are the most affordable BMP eligible for cost-share by FARMS in terms of both total project costs and cost-benefit ratios.
+Precision irrigation systems are often included in AWS projects to absorb the rising costs involved with automating irrigation systems.
 Reducing the use of permitted quantities between 3% and 8%, these systems are often combined with other BMPs to provide maximum efficiency and sometimes produce projected offsets of greater than 50%.
 The average reduction in water use for closed-loop automation is slightly higher than data-driven interactive management, but the costs are significantly higher.
 This is reflected in the cost-benefit ratios as well.
 The payoff for the higher costs is in the simplification of agricultural operations that lead to an increase in efficiency, saving both time and money.
 Implementation of precision irrigation systems are consequently very desirable for both producers and the District.